 Honestly, if a cookie were going to replace the beloved chocolate chip on my list of favorites, this would be it.

-My kids are still talking about them a week later, and next time I’ll be sure to double the recipe so they last a little longer.
+My husband and kids are still talking about them a week later, and next time I’ll be sure to double the recipe so they last a little longer.

 Here’s what you’ll need to make Browned Butter Sugar Cookies